Evizero/Augmentor.jl/docs/introduction/images.rst

-This is a useful property to have when we are confronted with greyscale datasets that do not have a color channel, yet we still want to work with a library that expects the images to have one (such as MXNet).
+This is a useful property to have when we are confronted with greyscale datasets that do not have a color channel, yet we still want to work with a library that expects the images to have one.

+..
 To see a practical example please take a look at the corresponding tutorial for :ref:`mxnet_tut`.

 Vertical-Major vs Horizontal-Major
 -----------------------------------

-There are a number on different conventions of how to store image data into a binary format.
+There are a number of different conventions for how to store image data into a binary format.
 The first question one has to address is the order in which the image dimensions are transcribed.

 We have seen before that Julia follows the column-major convention for its arrays, which for images would lead to the